Better-HPC/keystone-api/docs/install/slurm.md

 ## Disable Usage Decay

 Slurm defaults to using the [multifactor priority plugin](https://slurm.schedmd.com/priority_multifactor.html) to schedule jobs.
-This can be confirmed by checking the Slurm `PriorityType` setting.
+To verify this, inspect the PriorityType setting:

 ```bash
 scontrol show config | grep PriorityType
 ```

 When using the multifactor plugin, the `PriorityDecayHalfLife` and `PriorityUsageResetPeriod` settings need to be disabled.
-Leaving either of these features enabled will cause Slurm to periodically reduce an account's recorded resource usage, causing inaccuracies in resource allocation limits.
+These settings cause Slurm to reduce recorded usage over time, which interferes with Keystone's accounting calculations.

 ```
 PriorityDecayHalfLife=00:00:00